|

 - C'Mon Let's Live a Little * - Folk singer get mixed up in

 campus nonsense.
-Hilarious Patsy Kelly almost makes this worth sitting
+Hilarious Patsy Kelly almost makes this worth seeing.

 - Doctor Dolittle *** - Rex Harrison as a veterinarian who talks to

 animals.
-Over produced but still fun, with a very enjoyable score.
+Over produced and far too long, but a very enjoyable score.

-- Half a Sixpence * - Stage hit falls painfully flat with Tommy Steele as a clerk who inherits a
+- Half a Sixpence * - Tommy Steele as a clerk who inherits a

-- Happiest Millionaire, The ** - Some fine moments and a fine Sherman
+- Happiest Millionaire, The ** - Great cast and a fine Sherman

 Brothers score cannot save this overblown (and painfully long)